kaginawa/kssh/README.md

 ## Usage

-Login target using custom ID with current user name:
+Login using custom ID as the current user:

 ```
 kssh <CUSTOM_ID>
 # Example: kssh debug1
 ```

-Login target using custom ID with specify user name:
+Login using custom ID as a different user:

 ```
 kssh <USER>@<CUSTOM_ID>
 # Example: alice@debug1
 ```

-Login target using MAC address with current user name:
+Login using MAC address as the current user:

 ```
 kssh <MAC>
 # Example: kssh f0:18:98:eb:c7:27
 ```

-Login target using MAC address with specify user name:
+Login using MAC address as a different user:

 ```
 kssh <USER>@<MAC>